LightTag/user_guide/source/quick_start/annotating_basics.rst

 The currently selected Tag will be at the top of the list with a darker blue background.

-You can deselect a tag by pressing the ESC key
+You can deselect a tag by pressing the :kbd:`ESC` key

 Applying a Tag
 --------------